 - Complimentary access to the Straits Club Lounge for up to two people (offering daily breakfast, tea items throughout the day and evening cocktails and canapés)

 - Early check-in / late check-out (subject to availability)

 The Marina Bay Sands hotel comprises three 55-storey towers, 2,560 luxury rooms and suites, and 18 different room types.
 This hotel is an enormous hotel, home to the iconic and eye wateringly high swimming pool spanning the towers.

 This unique structural masterpiece, designed by visionary architect Moshe Safdie, spans the width of all three soaring Marina Bay Sands hotel towers.
 The SkyPark floats atop the three soaring hotel towers at a height of 200 m (650 ft).
 This gravity-defying platform stretches longer than the Eiffel Tower laid down and is large enough to park four and a half A380 Jumbo Jets.

-It houses a ticketed observation deck, lush gardens, shops, top-notch restaurants and an exclusive, infinity-edge swimming pool with a legendary view.
-Complementing the retail space are delectable dining options, which includes restaurants by celebrity chefs, fine dining and casual eateries.
+It houses a ticketed observation deck, lush gardens, shops, top-notch restaurants, and an exclusive, infinity-edge swimming pool with a legendary view.
+Complementing the retail space are delectable dining options, which include restaurants by celebrity chefs, fine dining, and casual eateries.

 To be honest, it’s not my cup of tea at all.
 I am not great with heights, and this is the world’s largest infinity-edge pool at that height.
 It comprises 422,000 pounds (191,416 kilos) of stainless steel and holds 380,000 gallons (1,438,456 liters) of water.